Overview of Microsoft Dataverse for Teams

 Support for up to 500 teams.

-The capability to be promoted to Common Data Service.
+The capability to be upgraded to Dataverse.

-See also: Project Oakdale FAQs
+See also: Dataverse for Teams FAQs

 Each of these tables includes columns that contain data about the subject of the table.
 For example, a table named Product might have columns that contain a product name, product identifier, manufacturer identifier, and price.
 Each of these columns can contain different types of data.
 For example, the type of data for a product name is text, identifiers could be numbers, and so on.